 Illinois Policy Institute

-The Illinois Policy Institute (IPI) is a conservative think tank with offices in Chicago and Springfield, Illinois, and member of the State Policy Network.
+The Illinois Policy Institute (IPI) is a conservative think tank with offices in Chicago and Springfield, Illinois, and a member of the State Policy Network.
 The IPI describes itself as a "leading independent research and education organization."
 It claims that "the ultimate sign of success is when free market ideas are turned into law and change lives for the better."

 IPI has two related non-profit organizations: the Liberty Justice Center and the Government Accountability Alliance.